Estimated reading time: 6 minutes, 59 seconds.

 1.7.
 Afterwards, it will have you test/confirm the current settings in the Server Configuration (which should be retained from its previous status).

 1.7.1.
-Click on "Test Connection" button to validate the communication with your SQL Database.
+Click on the "Test Connection" button to validate the communication with your SQL Database.

 1.7.2.
-Click on "Save Configuration" button to start the migration process.
+Click on the "Save Configuration" button to start the migration process.

 1.7.4 This step is when the software will migrate your database tables to be compatible with the new version.

 Please note that clients currently connected will not be interrupted.
-It is only the case that if a client tries to launch a session while the IIS is being reset freshly, they’ll have to wait for your server to come back online, which will take a few moments.
+It is only the case that if a client tries to launch a session and your organization uses an Authenticator Provider while the IIS is being reset freshly, they’ll have to wait for your server to come back online, which will usually take a few seconds, otherwise, their session will launch in offline mode, and it will automatically reconnect to your server without user interaction.

 If you receive an error running the command, please repeat the command.
 Make sure you're running the command prompt as administrator.